zanppa/hoverboard-firmware/Docs/modbus.md

 survive hoverboard reset.
 The store is triggered by writing the magic value to the first (0th) register.

-The configuration should be loaded when the board is booted, but is not yet implemented.
+The configuration should be loaded when the board is booted.
+In case of read error, all values are set to zero.

 ## Copyright